MdeVillefort/mazes/README.md

-# Maze Generator & Path Finding
+# Maze Generation & Path Finding
-An exploration of maze generation in the browser using the canvas api.
+An exploration of maze generation and path finding in the browser using the canvas api.

 ## Maze Generation
 Uses stack-based recursive backtracking algorithm to create mazes.